Visillect/CubePlusPlus/description/description.md

 16-bit 648x432 png image.
 They are generated from CR2 files with the simplest debayering, 4x downscaling, 175x250 right bottom rectangle cropping.

 The black level is approximately 2048, not subtracted, as it may be useful for some algorithms.
-The saturation level depend on the image and is less than 16384.
+The saturation level depends on the image and is less than 16384.

 ## {test/train}/gt.csv